mensfeld/llm-docs-builder/README.md

 ### Custom Suffix

-If you used a different suffix with the `bulk-transform` command (e.g., `--suffix .ai`), update your web server rules accordingly.
+If you used a different suffix with the `bulk-transform` command (e.g., `suffix: .ai`), update your web server rules accordingly.

 **Apache:**
 ```apache